 Taylor is a 22-year-old, mum of 1 to her young son, living in Glasgow.

-Filling notebooks with her stories since she was 10 years old, Taylor finally found her niche when she created her blog, Mums the Word, shortly after giving birth to her son, Arthur.
-Finding motherhood, an overwhelming, lonely and exhausting experience, she began spilling her views online and sharing motherhood from her own perspective discussing topics such as, mental health and the struggles she has encountered since becoming a young mum.
+Filling notebooks with her stories since she was little, Taylor finally found her niche when she created her blog, Mums the Word, shortly after giving birth to her son, Arthur.
+Finding motherhood, an overwhelming, lonely and exhausting experience, she began spilling her views online and sharing motherhood from her own perspective.